artemzlobenko/cook-helper-django-react/README.md

     - pytz brings the Olson tz database into Python.
 This library allows accurate and cross platform timezone calculations using Python 2.4 or higher.
     - tzdata is a Python package containing zic-compiled binaries for the IANA time zone database.
     - sqlparse is a non-validating SQL parser for Python.
 It provides support for parsing, splitting and formatting SQL statements

+    - axios is a lightweight HTTP client based on the $http service within Angular.js v1.x and is similar to the native JavaScript Fetch API.
+    - bootstrap - powerful, extensible, and feature-packed frontend toolkit.
+Build and customize with Sass, utilize prebuilt grid system and components, and bring projects to life with powerful JavaScript plugins.
+    - cors is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.
+    - dayjs is a minimalist JavaScript library that parses, validates, manipulates, and displays dates and times for modern browsers with a largely Moment.js-compatible API.
+If you use Moment.js, you already know how to use Day.js.
+    - jwt-decode is a small browser library that helps decoding JWTs token which are Base64Url encoded.
+    - React is a free and open-source front-end JavaScript library for building user interfaces based on UI components.
+    - react-bootstrap replaces the Bootstrap JavaScript.
+Each component has been built from scratch as a true React component, without unneeded dependencies like jQuery.
+    - react-dom serves as the entry point to the DOM and server renderers for React.
+It is intended to be paired with the generic React package, which is shipped as react to npm.
+    - react-dropdown Dropdown component for React, inspired by react-select.
+    - react-player component for playing a variety of URLs, including file paths, YouTube, Facebook, Twitch, SoundCloud, Streamable, Vimeo, Wistia, Mixcloud, DailyMotion and Kaltura.
+    - react-router-dom package contains bindings for using React Router in web applications.
+    - react-scripts includes scripts and configuration used by Create React App.
+    - react-select is aflexible and beautiful Select Input control for ReactJS with multiselect, autocomplete, async and creatable support.
+    - styled-components are visual primitives for the component age.
+Use the best bits of ES6 and CSS to style your apps without stress.
+    - use-immer is a hook to use immer as a React hook to manipulate state.
+    - web-vitals is a modular library for measuring all the Web Vitals metrics on real users, in a way that accurately matches how they're measured by Chrome and reported to other Google tools.

 3. Installation